A Doctoral Awards application consists of the following documents:

 - Application Checklist

-All required attachments should be attached to your application printout as additional pages formatted according to the specifications set out in the application instructions available in the web-based application form.
+All attachments, including letters of appraisal and transcripts, must be provided in English or French only.
+All required material should be attached to your printed application as additional pages, and be formatted according to the specifications set out in the application instructions available in the web-based application form.

 Applicants requiring assistance while preparing their Doctoral Award application are encouraged to communicate with SSHRC’s Research Training Portfolio well in advance of the application deadline.

 1. Completed Web-Based Doctoral Award Application Form

 Ensure that the form is completed, printed and signed.
 A good application demonstrates:

 - excellent potential to conduct advanced scholarly research;

 - strong communication skills; and